 - Workability: Fairly easy to work with

-- Cost: Extremely expensive
+- Cost: Prohibitive

 Salient Features of Eucalyptus

-Eucalyptus (Eucalyptus globulus) is primarily from Australia but you can also find it in various other places across the globe.
+Eucalyptus (Eucalyptus globulus) is primarily from Australia, but you can also find it in various other places across the globe.
 It grows fairly quickly and is relatively cheaper than most other hardwoods.
-However, eucalyptus needs a fair degree of maintenance to protect it from damage through moisture, and pests.
+However, Eucalyptus needs a fair degree of maintenance to protect it from damage through moisture and pests.

 Summary of Points